 Cardholder understands and agrees that the Card is the property of University.
 Cardholder shall not permit anyone else to use the Card issued to Cardholder or the associated CrimsonAccounts for any reason.

-Cardholder may use funds deposited into the CrimsonAccounts to pay for certain goods and services on campus and off campus at approved locations listed on the Website.
+Cardholder may use funds loaded onto or advanced to the CrimsonAccounts primarily to pay for certain goods and services on campus and incidentally to pay for certain goods or services off campus at approved University-approved merchant locations listed on the Website.
 Cardholder cannot use the CrimsonAccounts for cash advances or cash withdrawals and cannot receive a refund in cash on returns of purchases made using the Card.
-The CrimsonAccounts are not designed to be used as a banking service, and no interest will be paid on account balances maintained in the CrimsonAccounts.
+The CrimsonAccounts are not intended to be used as a banking service, and no interest will be paid on account balances maintained in the CrimsonAccounts.

 Cardholder may obtain account balance and transaction history through the Website or by request at a CrimsonCard office.

 Participating merchants that accept the Card as payment may require additional identification to ensure that the person using the Card is the specific Cardholder, and may require Cardholder to sign a receipt as evidence that Cardholder agrees to pay the charged amount for the goods or services.

 The Card may NOT be used for purchasing alcoholic beverages, tobacco products, e-cigarettes, lottery tickets, gift cards, money orders or travelers’ checks.

 Cardholder is responsible for care and protection of the Card.
 If the magnetic stripe on the Card is damaged and becomes unreadable by any Card reader or terminal, Cardholder is required to obtain a replacement of the Card at Cardholder’s expense (See ‘Schedule of Fees’).